 Skip to main content

-The recent evolution of Internet services, with video representing more than 80% of the data traffic, and the growth of on-demand video streaming (as offered by YouTube, Netflix, Amazon) and live streaming (as offered by Facebook, Twitch, etc.) require new professional roles.
+The recent evolution of Internet services, with video representing more than 80 per cent of the data traffic, and the growth of on-demand video streaming (as offered by YouTube, Netflix, Amazon) and live streaming (as offered by Facebook, Twitch, etc.) require new professional roles.
 The aim of this course is to provide practically based education and training for students seeking employment in the areas of networking, media streaming, and wireless communications.
 The course offers the opportunity to develop your skills in networking, media streaming and wireless communications and relevant security aspects,

 The MSc Course in Mobile Networks and Media Streaming will address both areas above and the graduates will be able to apply for jobs in the wide market opened by such evolution.

 The British Computer Society (BCS) accredits this course.
 This means that you can gain some exemption against BCS professional examinations, leading to Chartered membership and CEng, IEng or CSci status.
 For full details of exemption and accreditation levels, please check the BCS course search.

 Please note: the programme delivered at our partner institution overseas is not currently accredited by the BCS.

 The Faculty is a long-time member of BCS.
 For many years we have hosted meetings of the local BCS Kingston and Croydon Branch, contributing to members' continuing professional development programmes.